-Before you rush out to buy your Maine Coon kitten, it is important that you watch out for the pitfalls of buying from some of these places.
+Before you rush out to buy your Maine Coon kitten, you must watch out for the pitfalls of buying one of these expensive cats.

 1. Registered Breeder

-- Do they seem knowledgeable on the subject of Maine Coons?
+- Does the breeder seem knowledgeable on the subject of Maine Coon cats?

 - Are they helpful?

-- Do they seem to care about the kittens they sell?
+- Do they appear to care about the kittens they sell?

 - Are customers giving them good reviews?

-Always aire on the side of caution when dealing with cat sellers online, and never make any online payments before physically seeing the advertised kitten, especially if the seller requests you make a payment that goes outside your country of residence.
+Never make any online payments before seeing the advertised kitten, especially if the seller requests you make a payment that goes outside your country of residence.

-Some great Maine Coon Facebook pages exist where you can learn a great deal of information about Maine Coon kittens, and ask any questions you have.
-These include:
+Some great Maine Coon Facebook pages exist where you can learn a ton of information about Maine Coon kittens, and ask any questions you have.

 3. Rescue / Shelter

-Here are some reputable rescue shelters available in the United States, and United Kingdom:
+Here are some reputable rescue shelters available in the United States, and the United Kingdom:

-Although you may find the perfect black Maine Coon kitten on Craigslist, once again, aire on the side of caution.
-This is definitely not a good place to be spending large amounts of money, on a pedigree black Maine Coon cat.
+Although you may find the perfect black Maine Coon kitten on Craigslist, once again, air on the side of caution.

-As with Gumtree, criminals try to entice potential buyers with various pictures of stunning black Maine Coon kittens.
-These kittens are often never available, and at the last minute a seller will switch the advertised kitten in the hope that the buyer will buy the ‘replacement kitten’, having become emotionally invested in the purchase process.
+Advertised kittens are often never available, and at the last minute, a seller will switch the advertised kitten in the hope that the buyer will buy the ‘replacement kitten’, having become emotionally invested in the purchase process.